niuxintao/niuxintao.github.io/_projects/1_project.markdown

 img: /assets/img/12.jpg
 ---

-A software is developed for auto test generation.
+A software is under-developing for auto test generation.